gammasim/simtools/docs/source/guidelines.rst

 Telescope Names
 ---------------

-The telescope names as used by gammasim-tools follow the pattern "Site-Class-Type", where:
+The telescope names as used by simtools follow the pattern "Site-Class-Type", where:

 * "Site" is either "North" or "South";
 * "Class" is either "LST", "MST", "SCT" or "SST";